 Parking permits are available for purchase on InSite/WebAdvisor.
-Summer term parking permits are $20.
+Effective Fall 2015: Summer term parking permits are $25.
 Fall term parking and spring term permits are $48 each.
 Mid-semester parking permits are $24.
 Permits are not available for purchase on campus.
 You will find the link on InSite/WebAdvisor's Academic Services menu.
 Go to InSite/WebAdvisor.

 See frequently asked questions about parking fees and parking permit purchasing process.